快猫短视频

 Using less treatment when possible

-Earlier studies found treatments that were very effective in curing most Wilms tumors, especially those with favorable histology.
-Current clinical trials are studying ways to treat these cancers successfully while reducing side effects as much as possible.
-For example:
+Earlier studies found treatments that were very effective in curing most Wilms tumors, especially those with favorable histology (see What Are Wilms Tumors?).
+Current clinical trials are studying ways to cure these cancers while reducing side effects as much as possible.

 • Studies are looking at whether young children who have Wilms tumors with very favorable features need any treatment other than surgery.

-• Recent research has suggested that some children with tumors that have spread to only one spot in the lung might not need radiation therapy to the lungs, which can cause long-term side effects.
+• Research has suggested that some children with tumors that have spread to only one spot in the lung might not need radiation therapy to the lungs if the spot goes away with chemotherapy.
+Radiation to the lung can cause long-term side effects.

 Newer approaches for tumors that are harder to treat

-The outlook for some children with Wilms tumors, such as those with anaplastic histology, is not as good, and doctors are looking for better treatments for these children.
+The outlook for some children with Wilms tumors, such as those with anaplastic histology, is not as good.
+Doctors are looking for better treatments for these children.

-As researchers have learned more about the gene changes in cancer cells, they have started to develop newer drugs that specifically target these changes.
-Targeted drugs work differently from standard chemotherapy drugs.
+As researchers have learned more about the gene changes in cancer cells, they have developed newer drugs that target these changes.
+Targeted drugs work differently from standard chemo drugs.
 They sometimes work when chemo drugs don’t, and they often have different (and less severe) side effects.
-Targeted therapies have already become standard treatments for some kinds of cancers.
+Targeted therapies have become standard treatments for some kinds of cancers.

 Dix DB, Seibel NL, Chi YY, et al. Treatment of stage IV favorable histology Wilms tumor with lung metastases: A report from the Children's Oncology Group AREN0533 study.
 J Clin Oncol.
 2018;36(16):1564-1570.